Arie/tf2_live_stats/README.md

 * Pauses; this will desync the livestats for 90 seconds.
 Once the pause happens, livestats will still update for 90 seconds.
 Once the unpause happens it will be out of sync for 90 seconds.
 * Bad network connection between TF2 server and TF2 Live Stats log listener; if for some reason the connection is bad, some log lines might not be received by the log listener.
 This will cause weird shit to happen, for example if the "Round End" event wasn't received.
 Haven't had this happen myself though.
+* If you want to override delay time, you have to add `&delay=70` at the end of the feed address, so you will change it from 90 to 70.